 We’re making it up as we go along.
 We use imperfect heuristics because they work well enough, most of the time.

-We have this myth that creating is to have control and know what you are doing.
+We have this myth that creativity requires will and control.
 Our attitude towards design is merely part of the narrative we tell ourselves, so we think we have a good bead on what’s going on.
 Yet if we trip over and fall flat on our faces.
 Is that state of affairs designed?

-Creativity is far more haphazard, spontaneous, and even random than our myths.
+Creativity is far more haphazard, spontaneous, and even random than the myths we cling to.